-New Psychoactive Substances (NPS), formally known as ‘Legal highs’, contain one or more chemical substances which produce similar effects to illegal drugs (like cocaine, cannabis and ecstasy).
-These new substances are not yet controlled under the Misuse of Drugs Act 1971 and there is often not enough research about them to know about their potency, adverse effects from human consumption, or when used with other substances or alcohol.
-However, more and more ‘legal highs’ are being researched to see what their dangers are and to see whether they should be made illegal.
-In fact, many substances that have been found in substances sold as ‘legal highs’ have already been made illegal.
-NPS’s can actually be much stronger than their legal counterparts and so are also often much more dangerous.
+New Psychoactive Substances (NPS), formally known as ‘legal highs’, contain one or more chemical substances which produce similar effects to illegal drugs (like cocaine, cannabis and ecstasy).
+These new substances recently became controlled under The New Psychoactive Substances Act of 2016, making it illegal to produce, supply or offer to supply an NPS if it is to be used for pyschoactive effect.
+There is not enough research about these new substances to know about their potency, adverse effects from human consumption, or the effects when used with other substances or alcohol.
+However, more and more NPS are being researched to see what their dangers are.
+NPS can actually be much stronger than their counterparts and so are also often much more dangerous.

 Numeracy and Literacy Assessment